 Amarillo is not short of places to stay.
 You can easily find budget hotel options here and luxury accommodations.
 But if you are looking to stay in a hotel with a touch of history (we are in a historic area after all), then the Downtown Hotel Courtyard Marriott is the perfect option.
 The hotel is the renovated Fisk Medical Arts building that still retains its distinct Gothic revival style architecture, complete with retro meets modern furnishing.
 The hotel is also conveniently located amongst the midst of offbeat attractions and there are many great dining options nearby.

 Cost: $100+ per night

 Did you see the last bit of the video?
 Wasn’t the view beautiful?
 That was Palo Duro Canyon.
 Palo Duro Canyon is a rugged landscape nestled amongst farmlands, just thirty minutes from Amarillo.
 I highly recommend visiting it if you have extra time.
-It costs $5 per person (definately one of the cheaper national parks).
+I certainly went photo crazy during my trip and started snapping all these pictures of Palo Duro Canyon.
+It costs $5 per person (definately one of the cheaper state parks).
 It is also the second largest canyon in the United States.
 There are plenty of hiking trails in Palo Duro and each trail takes on average three hours to hike.
 The hardest is the CCC trail and it scales from the top of the Canyon to the bottom.
 Make sure to stop at all the vantage points in the byway path so you get the full sense of man vs nature (and nature wins with man at its side).

 Have you ever been to the Texas panhandle?
-What did you think of this quick guide to Amarillo?
+Are you planning on visiting Amarillo?
 Tell me in the comments below!
 I love hearing from you (yes, you)!

 Disclaimer: Some of the activities and the accommodations mentioned above were provided for free in partnership with the Amarillo Tourism Board, but all thoughts and opinions are my own.